CamJam-EduKit/EduKit1/README.md

 The code contained within this repository is for use with the CamJam Edukit 1, created by the organisers of The Cambridge Raspberry Jam (http://camjam.me), an event for fans of the Raspberry Pi.

+There are two versions of the worksheets and code:
+* The GPIO Zero version uses the [GPIO Zero library](https://www.raspberrypi.org/blog/gpio-zero-a-friendly-python-api-for-physical-computing/).
+This is the recomended version for new Python programmers.
+* The Python 3 version uses the original GPIO library.

-The kit costs only £5 including UK VAT, and are available from http://thepihut.com/collections/camjam-edukit
+The kit costs only £5 including UK VAT, and are available from [The Pi Hut](http://thepihut.com/collections/camjam-edukit)